mathewgomas-alfred/mathewgomas.io/reference_manual/filters/adjust.rst

 A different kind of color balance filter, with three color selectors, which will have the same shape as the one used in settings.

-This filter is particular because it has been defined by the American Society for Cinema as "ASC_CDL", meaning that it is a standard way of describing a color balance method.
+This filter is particular useful because it has been defined by the American Society for Cinema as "ASC_CDL", meaning that it is a standard way of describing a color balance method.

 .. image:: /images/en/Krita_filters_asc_cdl.png
    :width: 800